William Scarbrough House

 William Scarbrough House is a historic house in Savannah, Georgia.
 Built in 1819, and subjected to a number later alterations, it is nationally significant as an early example of Greek Revival architecture, and is one of the few surviving American works of architect William Jay.
 The house was declared a National Historic Landmark in 1973.
 It is now home to the Ships of the Sea Maritime Museum, and it has largely been restored to an early 19th-century appearance.

-The house was built for William Scarbrough, one of the principal owners of the SS Savannah, which in 1819 became the first steamship in the world to cross the Atlantic Ocean.
+The house was built for William Scarbrough, one of the principal owners of the SS Savannah, which in 1819 became the first steamship to cross the Atlantic Ocean.

 Architecture

 The Scarbrough House is located on the west side of central Savannah, on the west side of Martin Luther King, Jr., Boulevard, between Orange Street and West Bryant Street.
 It is now set close to the street, its original front yard having been lost due to widening of the road.
 It is a two-story masonry structure, with walls of brick that has been stuccoed and scored to resemble stone blocks.
 The building is set on a raised basement, and had a low-pitch hip roof over its front section, and another similar roof over the rear section, which housed the ballroom.
 The roof is obscured by the presence of a low parapet.
 The entrance consists of a raised platform, accessed by stairs at the sides, above which is a tall single-story portico, supported by four smooth Doric columns.
 The portico's entablature is continued around the building as a string course.
 Above the portico is a large semi-round opening with a pair of French doors at the center, providing access to the balcony atop the portico.
 The interior spaces of the building retain rehabilitated (and in some cases reconstructed) decorative elements from the period of initial construction.